Wednesday, May 1, 2024

 Digging a good hole for a new tree can be a challenge.
 If the ground is very dry, give it a thorough soaking ahead of time and digging will be much easier.
 Planting depth is most important.
 The tree should be planted with the root flare visible -- where the roots leave the trunk.
 It may be not be visible in the container if it was planted too deep.
 Always dig the hole wider rather than deeper.
 Make it bowl-shaped not pail-shaped, up to three times the diameter of the container and loosen up the soil only a little at the bottom, leaving a slight mound on which to set the root ball so that the tree won't settle.

 Remove the tree from its container at the last minute before planting and check the roots.
-Most of the soil can be shaken off or even washed off because the material it was planted in will be nothing like the local soil.
+If wrapped in burlap or in a fibre pot, remove as much as possible after the tree is in the hole.
+Current advice is to shake off or even wash off the roots because the material it was planted in will be nothing like the local soil.
 Check the roots and if they've been circling in the container, loosen them and spread them out.

 When filling in the hole, don’t amend the soil.
 Enriching a small area around the tree with large amounts of manure and peat moss isn't advised as it will only discourage the roots from spreading.
 There is no need to add fertilizers.
 Pack the soil in carefully and water well, but don't drown the roots, especially if the soil is slow to drain.
 Continue to water as needed until your tree is established, keeping the soil moist but not soaking wet.
 Mulching with wood chips will help retain moisture, so put down a layer